Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Results

-This preliminary investigation underscores the crucial role and potential of fully integrating luminosity function parameters into cosmological analyses.
-Jointly modeling systematic effects via a shared luminosity function not only leverages underlying correlations but also enriches our understanding of the interconnections among various parameters.
+This preliminary investigation underscores the potential benefit of fully integrating luminosity function parameters into cosmological analyses.
+Jointly modelling systematic effects via a shared luminosity function not only leverages underlying correlations but also enriches our understanding of the interconnections among various parameters.
 For completeness, we include the Fisher matrix marginalized contours in the Appendix in Fig. \ref{fig:srd_vs_srd+lf_contours}.